gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileClassification.md

 ```

 ### -PreserveFileDetails
+Specify this parameter to leave the date unchanged for documents that you label.

-When setting a label on a local or network file, will not change the file Last Modified date to now, but will leave it unchanged.
+For local or network files, the Last Modified date remains unchanged.

-When setting a label on a sharepoint file, will not change neither the file Modified date, nor the file Modified By
+For SharePoint files, the Modified date and Modified By date remains unchanged.

 ```yaml
 Type: SwitchParameter